 Best Management practices will be used including sediment curtains and filter fabric.
-No sediment will enter the water or be allowed to migrate downstream.
+No sediment will enter the water or be allowed to migrate downstream from the upland construction.
+There will be a minimum level of sediment introduction into Pavel Springs Creek at the lower end of the fish ladder; the selected contractor will be required to place sheet pile on the creek end of fish ladder to isolate Pavel Springs Creek flows/standing water from the construction work area.
 No equipment will enter the water to complete this proposed project.